 We are lucky to have some amazing teacher-led sessions every single day, introducing our pupils to a wide array of subject matter and extending vocabulary.
-Through teacher-led activities, we are able to explore all sorts of wonderful things through our curriculum; gymnastics, languages, yoga sessions, baby ballet, street-dance and baking club to getting muddy on the field in Muddy Monkeys nature inspired sessions and exploring and investigating in science school on Wednesday afternoons.
+Through teacher-led activities, we are able to explore all sorts of wonderful things through our curriculum; gymnastics, languages, yoga sessions, baby ballet, street-dance and baking club to getting muddy on the field in nature inspired sessions and exploring and investigating in Science School.
 We may be acting out stories in speech and drama workshops or singing our little hearts out in our daily music session!
 If it's creative, active and gets the developing brain working - you can be sure to find it in the teacher-led part of our curriculum!

 Play is a highly researched and documented early childhood subject.
 Many famous people have had plenty to say on the topic, Albert Einstein described it as '...the highest form of research' and Rogers described it as 'The work of childhood'.
 Play is the child's passionate work - it is how their brains learn best.
 Play is literally the way their brains build skills and knowledge.
 It is not frivolous, it is not a luxury or something to be undervalued.
 It is vital, necessary and fundamental to a child's development.

 You can discover more about a person in an hour of play than in a year of conversation.

 Free Choice Play